OTRF/Security-Datasets/docs/source/index.rst

 ***************************************************************

 * You get the potential relevant events and the extra context produced by other security events that get created during the time window of the log collection.
-* This is valuable if you want to explore other ways to enrich your data anlytic and use extra context from events from different data sources.
+* This is valuable if you want to explore other ways to enrich your data analytic and use extra context from events from different data sources.
 * For example, you also get events of the command and control communication from the endpoint which can then be mapped to the specific adversarial technique you are analyzing.
-* One specific example could be that if ``wmiprvse.exe`` as a parent creating processes is normal in your environment, ``wmiprvse.exe`` as a parent and creating a process that subsequently makes a network connection to an external entity, might not be.
-You get that extra context too with mordor data.
+* In addition, depending on the type of dataset you use, you get more context.
+Learn more about them in our `documentation here <https://mordor.readthedocs.io/en/latest/mordor_categorization.html>`_.

 .. toctree::
    :maxdepth: 2